Delay on broadcast erasure channels under random linear combinations: Delay under random linear combinations

 Observe the bounds given in the previous two propositions may not be easy to compute since they themselves involve calculation of moments of the maximum order statistic of a continuous RV, the support of which may be infinite.
 The following proposition shows that by further bounding the continuous RV we obtain bounds that also have simple structure.
-More precisely, we will be working with the Gamma distribution, for which the bound can be made asymptotically tight in $c$ when $n$ is fixed (\S \ref{ssec:rossdlctightinc}), and in $n$ when $c$ is fixed (\S \ref{sec:deponnumrx}).
-For simplicity, the following proposition is stated under Assumption A3, yet generalizing to heterogeneous receivers case is not hard.
+More precisely, we will be working with the Gamma distribution, for which the bounds will be used in investigating the dependence on $c$ when $n$ is fixed (\S \ref{ssec:rossdlctightinc}), and on $n$ when $c$ is fixed (\S \ref{sec:deponnumrx}).
+For simplicity, the following proposition is stated under Assumption A3, yet generalizing to the heterogeneous receivers case is not hard.

 \begin{proposition} Assume A3: State-independent receptions, homogeneous receivers.
 The $r^{\rm th}$ moment of the maximum of $n$ iid negative binomial RVs $\Ebb\left[\left(Y_{n:n}^{(c)}\right)^{r}\right]$ has lower and upper bounds